-Senior Executive of Compliance
+Deborah A. Davidson-Cook, Senior Executive of Compliance

 Deborah is currently serving as the Senior Executive of Compliance for Brevard Family Partnership, providing leadership over contracts and compliance, training, quality assurance, legal, and data and utilization management.
 Deborah came to the agency in September 2007, relocating from Indianapolis.

 She holds a Master’s Degree in Rehabilitation Counseling from Kent State University and has served over thirty five years working with state and non-profit agencies serving both children and adults with disabilities.
 Since 1982, Deborah served in many leadership roles for Noble of Indiana, a non-profit organization providing services to over 1,500 children and adults with developmental disabilities and their families.
 In addition to overseeing and managing several large departments, Deborah initiated and integrated many innovative practices such as Person Centered Planning and Positive Behavioral Support practices into the Day Services Programs for adults with developmental disabilities.